All administrators and agents using Zendesk Chat are assigned roles that allow or restrict the Chat-related tasks they can perform.

 - Default roles, which are defined by Zendesk, and discussed in this article.

-- Custom roles (Enterprise only), which are defined by your account administrator.
-You can find more information on custom Chat roles in Creating custom Chat roles and assigning users.
+- Custom roles, which are defined by your account administrator.
+See Creating custom Chat roles and assigning users for more information.

 This article contains the following topics:

 By default, your Chat account includes three roles: Agent, Administrator, and Account owner.
 Each of these roles by default has standard permissions and abilities.

 - View past chats

 See Getting started for Chat agents for more information on Agent permissions.

 - Administrators have all of the default agent privileges.
 In addition, an administrator can: